SAP/InfraBox/docs/job/docker_compose.md

 |timeout|false|integer|3600|Timeout in seconds after which the job should be killed.
 Timeout starts when the job is set to running|
 |depends_on|false|[Dependency Configuration](/docs/job/dependencies.md)|[]|Jobs may have dependencies.
 You can list all jobs which should finish before the current job may be executed.|
 |environment|false|[Environment Variables](/docs/job/env_vars.md)|{}|Can be used to set environment variables for the job.|

+## Sharing files between containers
+InfraBox automatically mounts a shared volume into all containers at `/infrabox/shared`.
+You may use it to exchange data between your containers.